jasonuithol/UltimatePyve/README.md

 ## Requirements

+- This has been tested on Windows 10 and Windows 11.

 - **A legal copy of the PC version of Ultima V**
   You can purchase a DRM‑free copy from [GOG.com](https://www.gog.com/en/game/ultima_4_5_6).
 - **Python 3.13 or newer**